AramK0/AramK0/README.md

 # 👋 Hi, I'm Aram
 ## 🚀 About Me
-🛠️ DevOps & automation enthusiast
+🛠️ DevSecOps,automation and low-level enthusiast

 🧠 Always building, breaking, and learning